Do you have unexplained symptoms like asthma, wheezing, runny nose or headaches?

 Histamine in food

 A typical healthy diet contains some histamine but there are some foods that contain more histamine than others.
-If you’re eating a lot of higher-containing histamine foods, you’re intake will obviously be higher.
+If you’re eating a lot of higher-containing histamine foods, your intake will obviously be higher.
 This may trigger symptoms.

 Histamine can be produced from the amino acid histidine (amino acids are the breakdown product of protein digestion).
-Because certain bacteria and yeasts can do this conversion, aged and fermented foods tends to be higher in histamine (1).
+Because certain bacteria and yeasts can do this conversion, aged and fermented foods tend to be higher in histamine (1).

 Histamine in your body